paolabiocchi/Yeast_Project/README.md

 You must choose the model you want to try on the dataset, and run every cell until obtaining results that are immediately stored.
 For the 3rd step : "initialization of the parameters for model training", you can choose the cell to run according to the model that you would like to use for making your predictions.

-1. Extracting data :
+1. Extracting data:
 All original data are in the `data/` repository.
 You must choose the phenotype you are interested in (e.g. `YPD_doublingtime`).
 To extract the X_matrix_[phenotype] and y_[phenotype], you must run all the cells in the `extract_data_ipynb.ipynb`.
 You will finally get phenotype_dataset, copy_number_variation_dataset, mutations_dataset, extended_mutations_[phenotype], X_matrix_[phenotype], and y_[phenotype], as well as some plots to describe the datasets, which can be found in `results/plots/` repository.

-2. (Optional) Preprocessing data :
+2. (Optional) Preprocessing data:
 Before training a model, data must be preprocessed.
 This includes:
 •	Normalization of data using `scale_last_columns()`.
 •	Removing Correlated Features with `remove_low_variance_features_last_columns()`.